dapr/docs/howto/setup-secret-store/azure-keyvault.md

 1. Create a components directory in your application root

-All Actions components are stored in a directory called 'components' below at application root.
+All Dapr components are stored in a directory called 'components' below at application root.
 Create this directory.

 ```bash
 mkdir components